HVAC Condensing Units

 Other components inside the air conditioning and heat pump condensing unit include the condenser coils, the condenser fan motor, and several condensing unit or heat pump controls.

 In late winter or early spring it is a good practice to check the condenser fan motor to make sure it turns.
 Unplug or turn off the condensing unit at the electrical disconnect box and then set the thermostat to cool.
 Go back outside and restore power to the condensing unit.
 Watch the air conditioning units & heat pump condenser fan motor to make sure it turns.
 The air conditioning & heat pump condenser fan motor should be blowing plenty of air up.
-If the HVAC condenser fan motor fails to start it is recommended that it be replaced.
-There is probably a bearing going bad in the HVAC condenser fan motor.
+If the HVAC condenser fan motor fails to start it is recommended that it be checked out and replaced if necessary.
 Whatever the reason there is no need to take chances having the HVAC condenser fan motor fail and cause problems or damage the compressor which will require compressor troubleshooting to determine if the compressor is burned up.

 If the air conditioning & heat pump condenser fan motor fails on a hot day, the unit stops cooling and the pressures in the condenser rises until a high-pressure switch (not all units are equipped with high pressure switches) trips or the compressor overload shuts the compressor down.
 There is a possibility, with a failed HVAC condenser fan motor, that the compressor fails for good never to run again.
 An HVAC condenser fan motor is a lot cheaper than a compressor.
 Make sure the condenser fan motor is turning or running before the hot weather arrives.